ReferenceType/H264Sharp/README.md

 H264SharpBitmapExtentions
 <br>[![NuGet](https://img.shields.io/nuget/v/H264SharpBitmapExtentions)](https://www.nuget.org/packages/H264SharpBitmapExtentions)

-For usage in Unity, You have to specify the absolute path for openh264 dll. (i.e. StreamingAssets)
+For usage in Unity, manually place the dlls from releases.
+H264SharpNative will be resolved automatically.
+You have to specify the absolute path for openh264 dll(Cisco). (i.e. StreamingAssets)
 ``` c#
 Defines.CiscoDllName64bit = "{YourPath}/openh264-2.4.0-win64.dll";
 ```

 ## Example
-Examples can be found on examples directroy.
+Examples codes can be found on examples directory on the repository.

 Following code shows minimalist example of encoder and decoder in action.

-<ins>For detailed information and documentation please check out [Wiki](https://github.com/ReferenceType/H264Sharp/wiki) page</ins>
+For detailed information and documentation please check out [Wiki](https://github.com/ReferenceType/H264Sharp/wiki) page

 ``` csharp
 static void Main(string[] args)